 The first paragraph of your job application letter should include information on why you are writing.
 Mention the job you are applying for and where you found the position.
 If you have a contact at the company, mention the person's name and your connection here.

 Conclude your application letter by thanking the employer for considering you for the position.
-Include information on how you will follow-up.
+Include information on how you will follow up.
 State that you will do so and indicate when (one week's time is typical).
-You may want to reduce the time between sending out your resume and follow up if you fax or email it.
+You may want to reduce the time between sending out your resume and following up if you upload or email it.